Leaving or Losing Your Job? Are You Still Covered?

 Very few insurance providers accept to start group plans as of 1 or 2 employees.
 In fact, the minimum to start a medical plan in Hong Kong varies between 3 to 5 employees.

 ➜ EXPERT TIP: When starting small, you can either get an individual plan per employee or look into options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.
-Contact us to know more and read our Guide for Startups and SMEs.
+Contact us to know more and read our Guide for Group Medical Insurance for Startups and SMEs.

 4. If I start my business, how will the number of employees influence my options?